Like a every programming langauge, Python has for loop to iterate a datatype of sequence. It can be array, list, set,dictionary or a string.

 # Print the numbers 0 to 9, along with their indices

 These are just a few examples of the types of for loops you can use in Python.
-For loops are a powerful and flexible way to iterate over a sequence of items and perform a task for each item.
+Loops are a powerful and flexible way to iterate over a sequence of items and perform a task for each item.